afnansyed/Cue-Cetera/cue_cetera/README.md

 ## Getting Started

-This project is a starting point for our application usinf Flutter.
+This project is a starting point for our application using Flutter.